Alabama Fever: Environmental impact and westward expansion

-Causes
+Impact

 Global demand for cotton, spurred on by new industrial textile manufacturing processes, made its cultivation extremely lucrative.
 Alabama, Mississippi, and Louisiana were producing half of the cotton in the United States by 1834.
 Along with Georgia, this had grown to 78% by 1859.
 Cotton cultivation quickly exhausted most soils, causing cotton yields to dwindle within a few decades.
 In an era before inorganic fertilizers, this made a continually expanding frontier necessary so that settlers and their slaves could relocate further westward in an effort to keep production as high as possible.
 Cotton tycoons even looked at the possibility of conquering and annexing territory in the Caribbean and Central America for future cotton cultivation, due to increased northern resistance to the expansion of slavery in the United States and the arid regions of the west being unsuited for cotton production.
+Due to the large amount of damage done to the land, erosion became a widespread issue throughout Alabama.
+Deforestation and erosion became a serious problem caused by the state economy's reliance on cotton cultivation during the 1800s.
+Poor and fast farming practices exposed fertile topsoil to wind and water, causing the topsoil to be washed or blown away, leaving only the infertile subsoil.
+Cotton cultivation caused a negative impact on the environment; thus, soil exhaustion led to another land rush.